RedPitaya/Documentation/developerGuide/hardware/ext_modules/sensor_ext/sensor_ext.rst

 Code examples of controlling the digital and analog inputs and outputs are available :ref:`here <examples>`.

 Getting started with electronics is way more fun and engaging when you have loads of sensors you can use straight away.
-Whether you want to measure temperature, vibration, movement, etc., we have an extension module compatible with **Grove** modules from |Seeed®|.
+Whether you want to measure temperature, vibration, movement, etc., we have an extension module compatible with **Grove** modules from |Seeed-Grove|.
 All you need to do is select the desired module, find the correct connector, and get going with your project.

 .. figure:: img/extension_module_and_sensors.png
   :width: 500